dgkim5360/dgkim5360.github.io/_posts/2017-06-05-install-redis-ubuntu-16-04.md

 ---
 layout: post
-title: How to install Redis in Ubuntu 16.04
+title: How to Install Redis in Ubuntu 16.04
 date: 2017-06-05 20:36:00 +0900
 categories:
   - Linux